 d) Environmental regulation

-20. Which educational approach is characterized by self-directed learning?
+20. Which educational approach is characterised by self-directed learning?

 a) Informal education